aaaasmile/mysportsToFit/Readme.md

 MysportsToFit needs an array of activity numbers so that the Scraper Colly can download all the Fit files automatically.
 Where is this activity list?
 I got it using the Network Har log file from the browser.
 The Har file will be generated if you scroll the activity list using the Network tab inside the Developer Tool of the browser (F12 key to activate it in my Brave browser).
+See test-data directory for an example.
 You scroll from the top to the bottom inside the activity list and your Network list will be filled out with all activity requests.
 Then export the Network session into an Har file.
 In this file the interesting part are lines like this: